Shi Guorui, New Shanghai, 2007, Unique camera obscura silver gelatin print, 136 x 352 cm.

 Shi Guorui is quoted in the New York Times saying “Early on I was interested in these technical details, but what is important to me now is the process.”
 His particular process is deliberately slow and intuitive.
 Camera obscuras are constructed on-site and the exposure times run several hours.
 When asked about precise exposure times Shi Guorui replies “I don’t need a watch.
 It’s intuition.
 I have acquired a feeling for the darkness.”

 Guorui's large camera obscura project photographsare usually 3.5 to 4 metres long by 1.2 metres high.
 He has so far completed two such projects, The Great Wall and the Shanghai riverfront.
 Both of these projects took six months of planning and in the case of The Great Wall, five to six additional weeks to complete as one of its watchtowers was turned into the camera.
 Out of about six photos attempted the artist deemed only three to be acceptable.
 One of these photos is now in the collection of the Pompidou Museum, the second in the private collection of Uli and Rita Sigg and the third in another private collection.
-Also in the Sigg collection is one of the Shanghai works which was included in this summer's exhibition of the Sigg collection in Bern.
 This photo, showing the early colonial buildings of the Bund and the new development zone of Pudong separated by the Huangpu river, was taken using a hotel conference room as the camera.
 The average exposure time for these photos is eight hours.

 Shi Guorui in 2005 completed his third major, large scale camera obscura work.
 This project captured Mount Everest, the highest mountain in the world using a special construction for a camera.
 Unlike his earlier projects where he was able to use existing buildings or rooms in buildings as his camera, the camera for Everest was built on site.
 The artist made a number of trips to Everest to pick the perfect high altitude site.
 Technically, the Everest project presented the greatest difficulties he had ever encountered on a project; he was forced to deal with altitude, the elements and atmosphere tht were quite unlike any where else.
 The final result was a project that was completed in complete harmony with nature.
 Shi Guorui's Himalayas series captures the haunting majesty of the world's tallest peak.
 Shi Guorui once again exhibits his mastery of the camera obscura techinque in his ability to capture tremendous detail and depth in his images.